Don’t quote me on this, but I’m pretty sure there are approximately 8 million pet toy manufacturers currently in business.

 These toys – which some people describe as snowman-shaped – feature an internal cavity, designed to accommodate a treat.

 In subsequent years, the company began making several other types of toys out of the same material, and most of these also incorporated a treat compartment of some type.
+They’ve also grown to produce several different classic KONG sizes and styles to match different canine needs.
 Eventually, they expanded into a number of other pet-related categories.

 They not only produce a vast array of toys, but they also produce things like harnesses and treats that are specifically designed to be used with the toys.